rails/rails/guides/source/active_record_validations.md

 Active Record offers many predefined validation helpers that you can use directly inside your class definitions.
 These helpers provide common validation rules.
-Each time a validation fails, an error message is added to the object's `errors` collection, and this and this error is associated with the specific attribute being validated.
+Each time a validation fails, an error message is added to the object's `errors` collection, and this error is associated with the specific attribute being validated.

 When a validation fails, the error message is stored in the `errors` collection